Alex-q-z/Alex-q-z/README.md

 I'm Qizheng.

 - 🌱 I study Mathematics and Computer science.
 - 🔭 I do research in computer networks and video analytics.
+[Academic Homepage](https://alex-q-z.github.io) |
 - 🎨 I'm interested in Chinese and Japanese art and architecture.
 - 🎯 I watch soccer, play video games, and watch anime in my spare time.